The Best Citizenship-by-Investment Programs for 2025

 So, we’ve lumped the programs based on their geographic region.
 Let’s start with Europe.

-European Citizenship by Investment Programs
+European Citizenship-by-Investment Programs

-For those who want the best of the best and are willing to do proper tax planning, Malta is located within the European Union, granting the added bonus of EU citizenship alongside the sovereign nation citizenship.
+For those who want the best of the best and are willing to do proper tax planning, Malta is located within the European Union, granting the added bonus of EU citizenship alongside sovereign nation citizenship.

 Montenegro is a European Union candidate, whereas a part of Turkey also has such plans, though they are much more distant than those of Montenegro.